 For admittance to the master’s program applicants need to fulfill the following admission requirements:

 Bachelor’s degree in psychology or an equivalent university degree comprising at least six semesters of study of psychology.
-Candidates must be able to show that they have completed at least 20 credits in the field of research methods and statistics, 10 credits in the field of clinical psychology, 10 credits in the field of psychological diagnosis, and 5 credits in the field of occupational, professional, and organizational psychology.
+Candidates must be able to show that they have completed at least 10 credits in the field of statistics, 10 credits in the field of clinical psychology, 10 credits in the field of psychological assessment, 5 credits in the field of work-, organizational and economic psychology, and 5 credits from an applied field other than clinical or work-, organizational and economic psychology.

 Proof of English language skills (CEFR Level B2) for applicants whose native language is other than English and who did not earn their prior degree at an institution where English is the language of instruction.